How to Get a Private Investigator License in Arizona

 How Arizona Compares

-Arizona requires 0 hours of pre-license education for private investigators.
+Arizona does not require any pre-license education hours.
 The average total cost in Arizona is around $2,000, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in Arizona?